JLDeng/SSCNN/README.md

 ## Model Implementation

 We found that the connection layout of the four normalization blocks at each layer impacts the results slightly, leaving a small performance gap.
 We implement both series and parallel connection between them in the code.
-It is recommended to try each of these two types of connection to obtain the optimal outcome, which can be done by setting "connection" to "series" or "parallel" in the script.
+It is recommended to try each of these two types of connection to obtain the optimal outcome, which can be done by specifying "connection" to "series" or "parallel" before running the script.

 ## Getting Started